labex-labs/open-source-labs/docker/play-with-docker/lab-beginner-linux/step1.md

 ## Make sure you have a DockerID

 If you do not have a DockerID (a free login used to access Docker Hub), please visit [Docker Hub](https://hub.docker.com) and register for one.
 You will need this for later steps.

+## Run some simple Docker containers

+There are different ways to use containers.
+These include:

+1. **To run a single task:** This could be a shell script or a custom app.
+2. **Interactively:** This connects you to the container similar to the way you SSH into a remote server.
+3. **In the background:** For long-running services like websites and databases.

+In this lab, you'll try each of those options and see how Docker manages the workload.